 Would the end of aging take some of the motivating urgency out of life?
 Maybe, but then again, just look at Prince: So far, he's devoted his eternal youth to hammering out 25 studio albums, 91 singles, 136 music videos and three movies (as of the time we wrote this).
 Who knows what he'll do with his next 53 years?

-Before you get any older, explore the links on the next page for more information on aging.
+Before you get any older, explore the links below for more information on aging.